 So, you’ve met someone you want to share your life with and want to make a home together.
 Neither of you are in a rush to marry, maybe one or both of you have been through a marriage that went wrong and don’t want to go through it again.
 Maybe it just isn’t on your agenda.
 You decide that it’s much simpler to just live together.
 All well and good….until it isn’t.
-Hannah Rogers, Family Lawyer at Warner Goodman LLP, here explains how a cohabiting couple’s relationship ending differs from a marriage ending and what couples can do to protect their assets in the future.
+Sam Miles, Family Partner, here explains how a cohabiting couple’s relationship ending differs from a marriage ending and what couples can do to protect their assets in the future.

 What happens when a cohabiting couple separates?

 Unfortunately, when a couple are not married, matters can end up far more complicated to unravel than if they were married.
 The law for sorting out the question of who gets what when a marriage breaks down is generally all found in one place – the Matrimonial Causes Act 1973.
 For unmarried couples however, there are the more ancient laws of property and trusts to consider.

 The Court is often asked to determine the shares in the property that each party owns.
 The Judge first looks at the documents relating to the original purchase and will consider the following questions:

 - Did they buy it as Joint Tenants or as Tenants in common?

 - Did the deposit and fees get paid from joint money or just by one party?

 - Was there a declaration made at any time defining the shares of ownership?

 - What was to happen to the deposit money if the property was sold again?

 These matters are mainly dealt with by checking the documents from that time.